-Here are 10 effective strategies to help you get more done with less stress.
-But first, let’s explore time management’s importance in daily life.
+Here are 10 effective strategies for getting more done with less stress.
+But first, let’s explore the importance of time management in daily life.

 Time management importance